jensbambauer/seriale/site/content/program-neu.md

                 smallmargin: true
                 data:
                   speakerSection: speakers2026
+                  seriesSection: series2026
+                  pilotsSection: pilots2026
                   items:
-                    - title: "\"Let's fix it in post?\" – The Perspective from the Audio Department"
+                    - title: '"Let''s fix it in post?" – The Perspective from the Audio Department'
                       length: 2
                       datetime: 2026-06-16
-                      time: 11:30 | 11:30am
+                      time: 11:30-13:30 | 11:30am-1:30pm
                       type: workshop
-                      details: "\"Let's fix it in post?\" is a common phrase in film production – especially when it comes to sound.
+                      details: '"Let''s fix it in post?" is a common phrase in film production – especially when it comes to sound.
 But in reality, many decisions made during production directly impact what is possible in post.
 In this workshop, Kerthekan Balasubramaniam (Royal Blue Audio), a freelance sound designer, re-recording mixer and sound supervisor, shares insights into the audio post-production workflow and highlights why early collaboration between departments is essential.
 Using real-world case studies, the session explores common challenges that arise when sound is treated as an afterthought, and how these can be avoided through better communication and planning in pre-production.
 Topics include the collaboration between location sound and audio post-production, as well as the collaboration between composers and the audio post-production team.
 The session also covers practical considerations such as microphone choices, handling of diegetic music, and identifying moments for sound and music early in the process.
-The workshop is designed as an insight-driven session with practical examples and space for discussion."
+The workshop is designed as an insight-driven session with practical examples and space for discussion.'
                       speaker:
                         - name: Kerthekan Balasubramaniam
                           link: kerthekan-balasubramaniam